rothgar/netdata-wiki/Home.md

 Software is never ready.
 There is always something to improve.

-**Netdata is stable** though.
+**Netdata is stable**.
 I use it on production systems without any issues.

 ## Is it released?